-Pattern and Texture
+Use Pattern and Texture

-When decorating with a neutral color scheme it's really important to bring in a variety of patterns and textures.
-By offseting rough with soft, shiny with matte and coarse with smooth, it's possible to create depth and interest, making the room more dynamic.
-Think about using textures such as linens, suede’s, velvets, cable knits, sheepskins and more.
-When it comes to using textures in a neutral living rooms you can almost never have too many.
-Patterns are similar in that you need some to create contrast, but try to stick with the regular rules for mixing patterns.
+When decorating with a neutral color scheme, it's important to bring in a variety of patterns and textures.
+By offsetting rough with soft, shiny with matte, and coarse with smooth, you create depth and interest, making the room more dynamic.
+Think about using textures like linen, suede, velvet, cable knits, and sheepskin.
+When it comes to using textures in a neutral living room, you can almost never have too many.
+Patterns are similar; you need some to create contrast, but try to stick with the regular rules for mixing patterns.

 Create a Relaxing Atmosphere

-If you want to create a relaxing retreat, a neutral color palette could be the way to go.
-In this fresh yet soothing room featured on Income Property, a large linen-colored sectional fills one corner and is enhanced by a collection of throw pillows.
-Notice that the pillows are all different shades of similar, light neutrals - just enough to create a little interest without causing visual clutter.
-Even though there is a shade of blue included, it's soft enough that it reads as neutral (a... clever trick that can be accomplished with almost any pastel shade).
-A taupe area rug sits on a foundation of dark wood, creating a little bit of contrast, and the walls, window treatments and accessories are all various shades of ivory, beige and taupe.
-Together they create a calming environment that encourages rest and relaxation.Continue to 4 of 10 below.
+If you want to create a relaxing retreat, a neutral color palette is the way to go.
+In this neutral living room from Income Property, a large linen-colored sectional fills one corner and is enhanced by a collection of throw pillows.
+Notice that the pillows are all different shades of similar, light neutrals––just enough to create interest without causing visual clutter.
+Even though there's blue in the room, it's soft enough that it reads as neutral, a clever trick that can be accomplished with almost any pastel shade.
+A taupe area rug sits on a foundation of dark wood for contrast, and the walls, window treatments, and accessories are all various shades of ivory, beige, and taupe.
+Together, they create an environment that encourages rest and relaxation.

-Add Sophistication with Grey
+Add Sophistication With Gray

-Sophistication is easy to achieve when using neutral tones.
-In this photo it works particularly well due to the use of a single grey tone that has been accented with luxurious details.
-Floor-to-ceiling drapes, button tufting, and reflective surfaces contribute to the luxe look and create an atmosphere of elegance.
-Despite the fact that grey used to be thought of as dreary and dull, in the last 10 years or so attitudes about grey have changed and it's currently the hot go-to neutral.
-More... elegant than brown and more versatile than taupe, grey is a flexible shade that can work in just about any room.
+Sophistication is easy to achieve with neutral tones.
+In this photo, a single gray tone has been accented with luxurious details.
+Floor-to-ceiling drapes, button tufting, and reflective surfaces contribute to the luxe look, creating an atmosphere of sophistication.
+More elegant than brown and more versatile than taupe, gray is a flexible shade that can work in just about any room.

 Include Architectural Details

 There's more to decorating neutral rooms than just furniture and wall colors.
-To add interest to a neutral room think about including architectural details such as ceiling beams, shiplap, wainscoting, decorative columns and even simple crown molding.
-These things can have a significant impact on rooms that are without a lot of color.
-Remember also that neutral doesn't have to mean white.
-The reclaimed wood beams in this room provide some contrast to the all white decor making the... room visually dynamic.Continue to 6 of 10 below.
+To add interest to a neutral living room, think about including architectural details, such as ceiling beams, shiplap, wainscoting, decorative columns, and even crown molding.
+These elements have a dramatic impact on rooms with neutral color schemes.
+Remember, too, that neutral doesn't have to mean white—the reclaimed wood beams in this room provide contrast to the all-white decor, making the room visually dynamic.

-A neutral living room can be very livable and family friendly, as evidenced here by Sidra's living room.
-Part of the reason in this room is due to the use of darker neutrals such as brown and black, and the use of patterns.
-So many people associate neutral with white, and there's still quite a bit of debate about how to really define “neutral” when it comes to colors, but they are generally considered to be those that don’t make an appearance on the color wheel.
-So a neutral living... room can be white, black grey, or shades of brown and taupe.
-Unlike an all-white room, a room full of dark neutrals invites people to kick back and relax without fear of getting things dirty.Continue to 7 of 10 below.
+A neutral living room can be very livable and family-friendly, as evidenced here by Sidra's living room.
+Part of the reason in this example is the darker neutrals, like brown and black, and the use of patterns.
+People often associate neutral with white, but neutrals are generally considered to be any colors that don’t make an appearance on the color wheel.
+By this definition, a neutral living room can be white, black, gray, or shades of brown and taupe.
+Unlike an all-white room, a room full of dark neutrals invites people to kick back and relax without fear of getting things dirty.

 Create a Luxe Look

-Despite some prevailing opinions, a neutral living room does not have to be bland.
-In fact, all-neutral rooms can be super chic and even glamorous.
+A neutral living room does not have to be bland.
+In fact, all-neutral rooms can be super chic and glamorous.
 This room uses a combination of elements to create the effect.
-Applied molding on the walls, button tufting on the sofa, and the use of reflective surfaces such as glass, mirror, chrome and silver all combine to create a luxurious atmosphere.
-Just because a room has a neutral color palette doesn't mean it can't have a little sparkle!Continue to 8 of 10 below.
+Applied molding on the walls, button tufting on the sofa, and the use of reflective surfaces such as glass, mirror, chrome, and silver all combine to create a luxurious atmosphere.
+Just because a room has a neutral color palette doesn't mean it can't have a little sparkle!

 If your decorating style leans towards modern or contemporary, a neutral color scheme is something you should seriously consider.
-Black, white beige and grey lend themselves very well to the simplicity of contemporary and mid-century modern decor.
-But as always, remember to include a variety of textures and tones to keep it from falling flat.
+Black, white, beige, and gray lend themselves well to the simplicity of contemporary and midcentury modern decor.
+As always, remember to include a variety of textures and tones to keep it from falling flat.

-Neutral living rooms can be just as warm, comfortable and cozy as their more colorful counterparts.
-But if you don’t pay attention to the little details, you run the risk of ending up with a bland and boring space.
-Despite the fact that this room has very little in it, the subtle details, such as the textured feature wall and springbok pillows prevent it from being boring.
-It retains it's simplicity but is still very comfortable.Continue to 10 of 10 below.
+If you don’t pay attention to the little details, you run the risk of ending up with a bland and boring space.
+Even in this minimalist neutral living room, the subtle details like the textured feature wall and springbok pillows prevent it from being boring.
+It retains its simplicity but is still comfortable.

 Add Comfort and Warmth